hermit — a person who lives alone and apart from the rest of society, especially for religious reasons

 a person who lives alone and apart from the rest of society, especially for religious reasons

-The hermit lives alone in his remote mountain cave
+The old hermit lives alone in a mountain cave, far from any village.

 The hermit holds his permit as candles emit their light